-The mataa\measure\signal\response command feeds the square-wave signal to the input of the RC filter and simultaneously records the response signal at the output of the filter:
+The mataa_measure_signal_response command feeds the square-wave signal to the input of the RC filter and simultaneously records the response signal at the output of the filter:

-res = mataa\measure\signal\response (s,96000);
+res = mataa_measure_signal_response(s,96000);

 The samples of the response signal are now stored in the variable res.
-Figure 2 shows one cycle of the response signal (this figure was produced using the mataa\plot\signal command, but you could just as well use the standard MATLAB/ Octave plot command).

-Apart from the slight high-frequency ringing, the shape of the signal looks exactly as expected for the RC highpass filter.
-The high-frequency ringing is due to the steep anti-aliasing filter of my soundcard (I will discuss how to deal with signal distortions due to the antialiasing filter or other artifacts introduced by the sound hardware).
-In summary, typing only three commands was enough to produce a test signal, feed it to the RC filter, record the response signal, and plot the result.
+Fig. 2 shows one cycle of the response signal (this figure was created using the mataa_plot_signal command, but the standard MATLAB/Octave plot command may be used just as well).
+Apart from the slight high-frequency ringing, the shape of the signal looks exactly as expected for the RC high-pass filter.
+The high-frequency ringing is due to the steep anti-aliasing filter of my soundcard (I will discuss how to deal with signal distortions due to the anti-aliasing filter or other artifacts introduced by the sound hardware in sections 2.2 and 2.4).
+In summary, typing only three commands was enough to create a test signal, feed it to the RC filter, record the response signal, and plot the result.

-In the next step, I demonstrate how to measure the impulse response of the filter and how to determine the transfer function of the filter in the frequency domain.
+In the next step, I will demonstrate how to measure the impulse response of the filter and how to determine the transfer function of the filter in the frequency domain.
 By typing the following three commands, MATAA measures the impulse response using a white noise signal and calculates the frequency response (magnitude and phase) of the RC filter:

+'''

-w = mataa\signal\generator('white', 96000,0.3);
+w = mataa_signal_generator('white',96000,0.3);

-h = mataa\measure\IR(w,96000);
+h = mataa_measure_IR(w,96000);

+[mag,phase,f] = mataa_IR_to_FR(h,96000);

+'''

-[mag,phase,f] = mataa\IR\to\FR(h,96000); On the first line, a white-noise signal w with a sampling rate of 96kHz and a length of 0.3s is generated.
-On the second line, this white-noise signal is used to measure the impulse response of the RC filter using the MATAA command mataa\measure\IR.
-This command first feeds the signal in w to the RC filter and records the response of the RC filter (analogous to the prior square-wave test).
+On the first line, a white-noise signal w with a sampling rate of 96 kHz and a length of 0.3 s is generated.
+On the second line, this white-noise signal is used to measure the impulse response of the RC filter using the MATAA command mataa_measure_IR.
+This command first feeds the signal in w to the RC filter and records the response of the RC filter (analogously to the above square-wave test).
 The response signal is then deconvolved from the original signal (w), which results in the impulse response h of the RC filter.

-On the third line, mataa\IR\to\FR is used to transform the time-domain impulse response to the frequency response using the Fourier transform (magnitude mag and phase phase as function of frequency f).
+One the third line, mataa_IR_to_FR is used to transform the time-domain impulse response to the frequency response using the Fourier transform (magnitude mag and phase phase as function of frequency f.).
 The resulting frequency response (Fig. 2) corresponds to the expected first-order high-pass transfer function of the RC filter.

-Note that the computer needs some time to process and feed the test signal data to the sound output.
-Also, while not the case in this example, the signal may be further delayed by the DUT itself or due to long signal travel times in the measurement setup (e.g., the time needed for a signal to travel from a loudspeaker to a microphone).
-If the signal recording stops immediately after the last sample of the test signal has been output from the audio output, the recoding of the DUT's output signal will therefore be truncated.
-By default, MATAA therefore extends the recording of the test signal by 0.1s before and after the test-signal output to avoid cutting off the recording (different delay values may be specified).
+Note that the computer needs some time to process and feed the test-signal data to the sound output.
+Also, while not the case in this example, the signal may be further delayed by the DUT itself or due to long signal travel times in the measurement setup (e.g. the time needed for a signal to travel from a loudspeaker to a microphone).
+If the signal recording stops immediately after the last sample of the test signal has been output from the audio output, the recoding of the DUTs output signal will therefore be truncated.
+By default, MATAA therefore extends the recording of the test signal by 0.1 s before and after the test-signal output to avoid the recording to be cut off (different delay values may be specified).